Chadi00/call-demo/README.md

 ## Security Features

 ### 1. Twilio Signature Validation
-- Validates that incoming requests are actually from Twilio using HMAC-SHA1 signature verification
+- Validates that incoming requests are actually from your Twilio account using HMAC-SHA1 signature verification
 - Prevents unauthorized requests from spoofed sources

-### 2. Phone Number Allowlist
-- Restricts webhook access to specific phone numbers only
-- Configurable via environment variables
-- Supports various phone number formats (with/without country codes, formatting)
+- Accepts calls from any phone number, but only processes requests verified to come from Twilio

 ## Configuration